eranr/storylet/chapter2.rst

 While the hookah bar started off as a mere excuse to test those bots, Glance shortly fell in love with it.
 The fact that 'the COREs' became the devs favorite hangout place must have helped.
-Having all the newbies around did not do any good to the place, Gerrit reckoned.
+Having all the newbies around did not do any good to the placei though, Gerrit reckoned.

 “What’s up guys”, Glance was approaching them.
 On his belt there was a huge ring with several identical stone keys.
 “What’s with the keys, Glance?”
 Swift asked.